SanaPatekari/ISIC_Image_Segmentation/README.md

 - Incorporating a pre-trained encoder (for example, ResNet or EfficientNet) as part of a U-Net variant.
 - Expanding the dataset for better generalization.
 - Deploying the model as a web application using Streamlit or Flask for interactive use.

-## License

-This project is intended for educational and research purposes.
-If you use the ISIC dataset, please ensure you credit the International Skin Imaging Collaboration accordingly.

----